-A few months ago, I wrote an article about my experience with outsourcing.
+A few months ago, I wrote this article about my experience with outsourcing.
 I could never have anticipated the number of questions, comments, and feedback that I would receive.
-Since that post, well over a hundred people have reached out to me directly, sharing their challenges with the outsourcing process and asking for help.
+Over a hundred people have reached out to me directly, sharing their challenges with the outsourcing process and asking for help.
 Given the clear indication that our community is longing for more information and support in this area, I've made it a mission of mine to learn everything I could about the world of outsourcing.
 My goal is to allow those who might be considering outsourcing to learn from my mistakes, save valuable time, and make informed decisions.

 Is Outsourcing Right for You?